davebetts/GaCD_CourseProject/README.md

 run_analysis.R can be used to download the original data from the url , or unzip and then rocess the data within CP.zip

 the final output from the R script is found in tidy_data.txt

+still need to change the codebook's title to "Codebook.md".  ?look for some markup language?